Groundworkstech/pybfd/README.md

 The *--with-static-binutils* command line parameter allows the installer script to use a binutils installation different from the one installed on the system.
-If the *-with-static-binutils* parameter is not specified then the installer script will lookup the system Binutils and detect its supported architecures and the resulting PyBFD installation will be the exact same as the one performed using *easy_install*.
+If the *-with-static-binutils* parameter is not specified then the installer script will lookup the system Binutils and detect its supported architectures and the resulting PyBFD installation will be the exact same as the one performed using *easy_install*.

 ## Sample python scripts

-There are a couple of sample scripts included in the PyBFD package including a partial (but completely usefull) reimplementation of objdump in Python using PyBFD called **objdump.py**.
+There are a couple of sample scripts included in the PyBFD package including a partial (but completely useful) reimplementation of objdump in Python using PyBFD called **objdump.py**.

 A basic sample code is located in *bfd.py*, *opcodes.py* and a more complete